Nike-Inc/spark-expectations/docs/examples.md

 10. The `user_config.se_notifications_email_subject` parameter captures the subject line of the email
 11. The `user_config.se_notifications_email_custom_body` optional parameter, captures the custom email body, need to be compliant with certain syntax
 12. The `user_config.se_notifications_enable_slack` parameter, which controls whether notifications are sent via slack, is set to false by default
-13. The `user_config/se_notifications_slack_webhook_url` parameter accepts the webhook URL of a Slack channel for sending notifications
+13. The `user_config.se_notifications_slack_webhook_url` parameter accepts the webhook URL of a Slack channel for sending notifications
 14. When `user_config.se_notifications_on_start` parameter set to `True` enables notification on start of the spark-expectations, variable by default set to `False`
 15. When `user_config.se_notifications_on_completion` parameter set to `True` enables notification on completion of spark-expectations framework, variable by default set to `False`
 16. When `user_config.se_notifications_on_fail` parameter set to `True` enables notification on failure of spark-expectations data quality framework, variable by default set to `True`